beibingyangliuying/python-typst/README.md

-# python-typst
+# typstpy

-`python-typst` is a library for generating executable typst code (See [typst repository](https://github.com/typst/typst) and [typst documentation](https://typst.app/docs/) for more information).
+`typstpy` is a library for generating executable [typst](https://typst.app/docs/) code.
-It is written primarily in functional programming paradigm with some OOP content.
+This package is written primarily in functional programming paradigm with some OOP contents.
 Each module has greater than 90% unit test coverage.

 This package provides the interfaces in a way that is as close as possible to typst's native functions.
-Through `python-typst` and other data processing packages, you can generate data reports quickly.
+Through `typstpy` and other data processing packages, you can generate data reports quickly.

 Repository on GitHub: [python-typst](https://github.com/beibingyangliuying/python-typst).
 Homepage on PyPI: [python-typst](https://pypi.org/project/typstpy/).
-Contributions are welcome.
+Any contributions are welcome.

 ## Installation